Liberal Democratic League of Ukraine

-Liberal Democratic League of Ukraine (LDLU) is a non-governmental and nonprofit organization that is composed of the representatives of a new generation of Ukrainian youth, which aim at building and developing the liberal democracy in Ukraine.
+Liberal Democratic League of Ukraine (LDLU) is a non-governmental and nonprofit organization that is composed of the representatives of a new generation of Ukrainian youth, which aims at building and developing the liberal democracy in Ukraine.

 History

 The organization was established on 6 May 2015 by joint initiative of the students of Taras Shevchenko National University of Kyiv and National University of Kyiv-Mohyla Academy.

-Being headquartered in Kyiv, Ukraine, the League still provides a solid ground for a direct cooperation between all of its members, which are students of the leading Ukrainian, Polish, Dutch as well as British universities.
-Those students are young lawyers, political scientists, international affairs experts, sociologists, economists etc.
+Being headquartered in Kyiv, Ukraine, the League still provides a solid ground for direct cooperation between all of its members, which are students of the leading Ukrainian, Polish, Dutch as well and British universities.
+Those students are young lawyers, political scientists, international affairs experts, sociologists, economists, etc.

-During 2015–2016, the organization's activities spread to Kyiv, Lviv, Dnipro, Odessa, and others.
+During 2015–2016, the organization's activities spread to Kyiv, Lviv, Dnipro, Odesa, and others.
 In addition, the organization is represented in Poland (Warsaw, Kraków), the Netherlands (Groningen), Sweden (Lund), Germany (Berlin), the United Kingdom (London), Portugal (Lisbon), France (Paris), India (New Delhi).

-At the beginning of 2016 the organization has applied to the International Federation of Liberal Youth.
+At the beginning of 2016 the organization applied to the International Federation of Liberal Youth.

 In June 2017, the organization gained full membership in the International Federation of Liberal Youth.

-In October of that year, the organization became an associate member of the European Liberal Youth, which is the youth wing the Alliance of Liberals and Democrats for Europe Party.
+In October of that year, the organization became an associate member of the European Liberal Youth, which is the youth wing of the Alliance of Liberals and Democrats for Europe Party.

 In September 2017, a memorandum of cooperation between the organization and the largest Lithuanian liberal organization, the Lithuanian Liberal Youth, was signed.

+In 2024, the Liberal Democratic League of Ukraine was designated as an “undesirable organization” in Russia.

 Purpose and Objectives

-The main purposes of the Liberal Democratic League of Ukraine are the preservation and distribution of fundamental human rights and freedoms, including their social, economic and cultural aspirations and interests.
+The main purposes of the Liberal Democratic League of Ukraine are the preservation and distribution of fundamental human rights and freedoms, including their social, economic, and cultural aspirations and interests.
 For these ends the organization aims: